MostafaEissa/Traffic-Sign-Recognition/readme.md

 # Metrics

-The model achieved xx% accuracy on the validation set (random 20% subset of the training dataset).
+The model achieved 93% accuracy on the validation set (random 20% subset of the training dataset).